-Until July 2017, we fully owned Calyxt, Inc. Calyxt a technology company focused on delivering plant-based solutions that are healthy and sustainable.
+Until July 2017, we fully owned Calyxt, Inc. Calyxt a technology company focused on delivering plant-based innovations and solutions with substantial disruption potential across multiple industries.

-As of December 31, 2019, Cellectis owns approximately 68.9% of Calyxt's common stock.
+As of December 31, 2020, Cellectis owns approximately 64.7% of Calyxt's common stock.
 In connection with Calyxt's initial public offering, we and Calyxt entered into certain agreements which have been subsequently amended, that provide a framework for our ongoing relationship with Calyxt.